ekofiresearch/ekofiarticles.github.io/_posts/2018-11-22-new-immunotherapy-inhibits-tumor-growth-and-protects-against-metastases.md

 A new immunotherapy screening prototype developed by the University of California, Irvine researchers were able to create individualized cancer therapies that would allow physicians to target tumors effectively without the side effects of standard cancer drugs.

-Weian Zhao and Nobel laureate David Baltimore, developed a monitoring and screening system that, within a few days, identified T cell receptors with 100% specificity for individual tumors.
+Weian Zhao from UCI and Nobel laureate David Baltimore, developed a monitoring and screening system that, within a few days, identified T cell receptors with 100% specificity for individual tumors.

 In the human immune system, there are molecules on the surface of T cells that bind to the antigens on the surface of foreign cells or cancer cells.
 To treat a tumor with T cell therapy, researchers should define exactly which receptor molecules work against antigens of a particular tumor.
 UCI researchers accelerated this identification process.